 Make sure that you default

-admin account do not use the username e.g. admin, administrator, set a unique user name.
+admin the account does not use the username e.g. admin, administrator, set a unique user name.

 Database table prefix

-Make sure that your DB table prefix for wordpress is not WP_ you can use any prefix name, should be unique it makes it harder for hackers to get into your site.
+Make sure that your DB table prefix for WordPress is not WP_ you can use any prefix name, it should be unique it makes it harder for hackers to get into your site.
 It checks whether your database table prefix has been changed from the default

 PHP uses files named as